 Infographic: The Benefits And Risks Of The CICO Diet

 The CICO diet is a popular weight loss diet that works by creating a calorie deficit.
 This helps in improving your blood sugar levels and overall health.
 However, without proper medical supervision, the diet may lead to adverse effects.
 We have rounded up the benefits and risks associated with this diet in the infographic below.
 Scroll down to know more!

 CICO diet (calorie-controlled diet) is an easy-to-follow diet that has been around for a while.
 It aids in weight loss, improves cardiovascular health, and is known for its simplicity and flexibility.
 However, focusing exclusively on caloric intake may not be sustainable and can lead to adverse effects like nutritional deficiencies and unhealthy eating habits.
-Hence, it is important to consult your nutritionist before you start this diet.
+Couple it with proper exercise, and a healthy lifestyle for overall health and wellness.
+It is also important to consult your nutritionist before you start this diet.

 Frequently Asked Questions

 Yes, the CICO diet is a good way to achieve your short-term weight loss goals.
 However, it is best to consult your dietitian before switching to this diet to avoid adverse effects.

 Anecdotal evidence suggests that the CICO diet is better than keto.
 Staying calorie deficit and losing weight is much easier than constantly maintaining a low-carb diet and watching out for calorie intake on keto.
 However, more research is warranted in this regard.